krishuuu-p/prep-horizon/README.md

 ## Running & Setup
 ### Setting Up the MCQ Generation System
 Set up:
-Install ollama
+-Install ollama
-On terminal run ollama pull gemma3
+-On terminal run ollama pull gemma3

 ###
 Running InterviewPage.js, running interviewpage.js on  a single laptop can be done by localhost:5000 on two seperate tabs.
 For running it on two seperate devices.
 You need to enable certain permissions.